markgossa/MessageBus/README.md

 }
 ```

-### Change the MessageType property name
+### Change the default property names (MessageType and MessageVersion)

 If using Azure Service Bus, the `AzureServiceBusAdminClient` is used to create and configure the subscription.
-By default, the message property that determines the message type is called `MessageType` however this can be configured by using the `AzureServiceBusAdminClient` constructor which takes `AzureServiceBusAdminClientOptions` as an optional parameter.
+By default, the message property that determines the message type is called `MessageType` and the property that determines the message version is called `MessageVersion` however these can be configured by using the `AzureServiceBusAdminClient` constructor which takes `AzureServiceBusAdminClientOptions` as an optional parameter.

 ## Programming model